Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Experiments

 \subsubsection{Experimental results}

-We use two more networks: $\F^{(3)}$ has the same structure with $\F^{(1)}$ given in Section \ref{sec-exp1}, but trained with the first-order regulation method~\cite{Fo}, and $\F^{(4)}$ has the same structure with $\F^{(1)}$, but trained with the adversarial training by trades~\cite{trades}.
+We use two more networks: $\F^{(3)}$ has the same structure with $\F^{(1)}$ given in \eqref{eq-mod11}, but trained with the first-order regulation method~\cite{Fo}, and $\F^{(4)}$ has the same structure with $\F^{(1)}$, but trained with TRADES~\cite{trades}.
 Six kinds of adversaries are used:

-$l_{\infty}$ adversaries: $1$-$i$ $(i=1, 2, 3)$.
+{\bf $l_{\infty}$ adversaries}: $1$-$i$ $(i=1, 2, 3)$.
 Each pixel of the sample changes at most $0.i$.
 PGD~\cite{M2017} is used to attack: each step changes 0.01 and moves $10i$ steps.

-$l_{0}$ adversaries: $2$-$i$ $(i=40, 60, 80)$.
-Change at most $i$ pixels of the sample JSMA~\cite{JSMA} is used to attack: change $20i+20$ pixel and each of these pixels can change at most 1.
+{\bf $l_{0}$ adversaries}: $2$-$i$ $(i=40, 60, 80)$.
+Change at most $i$ pixels of the sample.
+JSMA~\cite{JSMA} is used to attack: change $i$ pixels and each pixel can change up to $1$.

-The results are given in Tables \ref{tab-mr1} and \ref{tab-cr1}.
-The first four rows are the creation rates of adversaries for $\F^{(1)},\F^{(2)}, \F^{(3)}, \F^{(4)}$ with method PGD~\cite{M2017} for $l_{\infty}$ adversaries and JSMA~\cite{JSMA} for $l_{0}$ adversaries.
-The last two rows are the generation rates of adversaries for the original-model attack of the bias classifiers.
+The adversary creation rates are given in Tables \ref{tab-mr1} and \ref{tab-cr1}.
+The results in the last two rows are obtained with the original-model attack.

-From the tables, we can see that the bias classifiers $B_{\F^{(2)}}$ has significant lower creation rates of adversaries than all other networks.
+From the tables, we can see that the bias classifiers $B_{\F^{(2)}}$ has significant lower adversary creation rates than all other networks.
 For $l_{\infty}$ adversaries of MNIST, $B_{\F^{(2)}}$ achieves near optimal results and the adversaries almost disappear.
-For CIFAR-10, the creation rates of adversaries are still quite high comparing to that of MNIST.
+For CIFAR-10, the adversary creation rates are still quite high comparing to that of MNIST.
 We will explain the reason in Section \ref{sec-bx3}.

+Also, $B_{\F^{(2)}}$ achieves much better results than $B_{\F^{(1)}}$, which implies that our training method \eqref{eq-HT1} is better than the usual adversarial training \eqref{eq-AT}.